SundeepPatel/SundeepPatel/README.md

 - 👋 Hi, I’m @SundeepPatel
-- 👀 I’m interested in iOS Development
+- 👀 I’m interested in DevOps
-- 🌱 I’m currently learning SwiftUI
+- 🌱 I’m currently learning DevOps from Free Source Platforms.
-- 💞️ I’m looking to collaborate on my 100 Days of learning SwiftUI
+- 💞️ I’m looking to collaborate on my DevOps learning.
 - 📫 How to reach me .
-Email: iOS.SundeepPatel@gmail.com, MOB: +91 8421717072
+Email: iOS.SundeepPatel@gmail.com, MOB: +91 8763366866

 <!---
 SundeepPatel/SundeepPatel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.